Python automation case study

 Next step

-Review the source, then open the stream surface.
+Review source, then stream pages.